Free movement of goods

-The free movement of Goods applies to all European Union countries, These include all the 27 countries that have signed up to the European Union and are therefore bound by the rules governing the free movement of goods from one member state to another member state.
+The free movement of goods applies to all EU 28 countries and binds them to the rules governing the free movement of goods from one member state to another.

-By allowing the free movement of goods we create a dynamic, competitive market that benefits both the consumers and the producers and interlinks all the member states creating an interdependent union.
+The aim of free movement of goods is to create a dynamic, competitive market that benefits both consumers and producers and interlinks all the member states creating an interdependent union.

-A free trade area exists where all the custom duties such as taxes etc are removed between all the member states to allow all the countries of the European Union to freely trade with each other without being overcome with taxes, quotas and many more penalties.
+A free trade area exists where custom duties, such as taxes etc, are removed between all the member states to allow all the countries of the EU to freely trade with each other without being overcome with taxes, quotas and other penalties.

-Countries that are members of a free trade area have the power to create their own external policies including any duties payable by third countries (those outside the European Union) on importing on exporting goods.
+Members of a free trade area have the power to create their own external policies including any duties payable by third countries (those outside the EU) on importing on exporting goods.

-A custom union creates a common custom tariff.
+A customs union creates a common custom tariff.
 This occurs where the same charge is payable on goods entering the customs union regardless of where they have been imported from.

-A common/ Internal market is where a customs union provides not only for the elimination of charges/ duties on goods originating in other EU member states but also on goods originating in third countries which are in free circulation within the EU common market on which duties/ charges have already been paid.
+A common/ Internal market is where a customs union provides for the elimination of charges/ duties on goods originating in other EU member states and also on goods originating in third countries which are in free circulation within the EU common market on which duties/ charges have already been paid.

-The charges payable on goods imported from outside the EU will be fixed by the European Union.
+The charges payable on goods imported from outside the EU will be fixed by the EU.

 Discriminatory taxation will not be accepted in the free movement of goods

-A main objective of the European Union is discrimination on the grounds of nationality shall be prohibited in all circumstances.
-This applies in just the same way in relation to importing and exporting goods.
+- A main objective of the EU is discrimination on the grounds of nationality shall be prohibited in all circumstances.
+This applies in the same way in relation to importing and exporting goods.